indexsupply/golden-axe/fe/src/docs/index.md

 ## Response {#query-response .reference}

-Regardless of the kind of query (ie get, post, single, batch) there is a single kind of response object returned.
+Regardless of the kind of query (ie get, post, single, batch) there is a single response object.
 The response is JSON and includes the block height at which the query(s) were executed and a 3-dimensional array.

 ```
 {